JChrisCompton/Solitaire_TDD/README.md

 # SolitareTDD
-Just some TDD practice for the group, and this time solitaire was not mis-typed
+Just some TDD practice for the group, and this time solitaire was not mis-typed! :-)
 Design decisions are written in MS Word saved as .htm  and is located here: JChrisCompton » Solitaire_TDD » SolitaireTDD » TDD Design Decisions_files

-#Markdown document

-This is a Markdown document for a throw-away project that isn't really very object oriented.
-But it will server to show some examples

-##Flowcharts
+---

+# Markdown practice
+This is practice with markdown.
+## This IS NOT related to the TDD project!

+This is all Markdown practice:

+## Flowcharts

 ```mermaid
 graph LR